TheoDgb/URLCustomDiscs/README.md

 ## Configuration Guide
 - Download the **URLCustomDiscs.jar** plugin and place it in your Minecraft server's plugins folder.
-- Download the **URLCustomDiscsPack.zip** server resource pack and place it in the directory of your **personal local web server**, as specified in the Servers Guide, to make it available for download and editing.
+- Download the **URLCustomDiscsPack.zip** server resource pack and place it in the directory of your **personal local HTTP server**, as specified in the Servers Guide, to make it available for download and editing.
 - Start your Minecraft server to allow the plugin to generate the necessary files.
 - In your Minecraft server folder, open plugins/URLCustomDiscs/config.yml and follow the instructions to properly configure the file.
 - In your Minecraft server's server.properties file, locate the line "resource-pack=" and update it to include your download URL: